edgio-docs/edgio-docs/guides/applications/v7/security/custom_rules.md

     </Callout>

+    <a id="country-subdivision--iso3166-2-"></a>

+-   **Country Subdivision (ISO3166-2):** Identifies requests by a country's subdivision (e.g., state or province).
+Specify each desired subdivision using an [ISO-3166-2 code](https://www.iso.org/obp/ui/#search/code/).

+    **Syntax:**

+    `<Country Code>`-`<Subdivision Code>`

+    **Example:**

+    The following value identifies requests from California:  `US-CA`

     <a id="ip-address"></a>

 -   **IP address:** Identify requests by the requester's IPv4 and/or IPv6 address.

     -   Specify a comma-delimited list of the desired IP address(es) using standard IPv4/IPv6 and CIDR notation.
     -   Specify a subnet by appending a slash (/) and the desired bit-length of the prefix (e.g., 11.22.33.0/22).
     -   Do not specify more than 1,000 IP addresses or IP blocks.

     <Callout type="info">

       Identifying requests by IP address is only supported when a condition contains a single variable.

     </Callout>